 This year’s contenders for the prestigious Stirling Prize were recently announced.
 The prize is supposed to be “presented to the architects of the building that has made the greatest contribution to the evolution of architecture”.
 “Evolution” is an interesting choice of term, and the prize has a long way to go if it is to achieve this goal. [...]

 Each year the Stirling prize inevitably raises a discussion about architectural values.
 What is good architecture? — theconversation.com

 The Royal Institute of British Architects today announced the result of its presidential election: Jane Duncan, director of Jane Duncan Architects, will become President Elect on September 1, 2014 and will take over the two-year elected presidency from Stephen Hodder on September 1, 2015.
 Jane...

 More than 3,000 homes are to be built at the eastern edge of Canary Wharf after Tower Hamlets council gave the green light for the project, the first extension to the financial district since the banking crisis struck in 2008. [...]

 Its centrepiece, at 211m the tallest building, is a 57-storey cylindrical residential skyscraper facing the waters of South Dock, designed by Herzog & de Meuron [...] — theguardian.com

-100%DESIGN 2014, the UK's largest design trade event, is back for its 20th edition.
-As one of the London Design Festival's major events, this year's trade show will take place from September 17-20 at Earls Court Exhibition Centre in London."First staged in 1995 within a tent off the Kings Road...
+This post is brought to you by 100%DESIGN:100%DESIGN 2014, the UK's largest design trade event, is back for its 20th edition.
+As one of the London Design Festival's major events, this year's trade show will take place from September 17-20 at Earls Court Exhibition Centre in London."First staged in...

 It's that time of year again.
 Six buildings were just announced for the 2014 shortlist of the prestigious RIBA Stirling Prize for best new building in the UK.
 Each contender will be judged particularly for its design excellence and its significance in the evolution of architecture and the built environment. — bustler.net